Business Law Attorney in Pittsburgh

 Formation and Governance

 The foundational documents of a closely held business determine how control is exercised, how ownership transfers, and what happens when relationships break down.
-These pages address entity structure, governance planning, and the agreements that define ownership rights.
+A governance gap that seems theoretical at formation becomes the central dispute when an owner exits, dies, or stops cooperating.

 Business Formation & Governance